-Like any company in the construction industry, the operations of UGC and Philcement are affected by seasonal demand.
-Demand for construction materials is greater during the dry months than during the rainy months.
+Like any other company in the construction industry, the operations of UGC are affected by seasonality demand.
+Demand for roofing materials is greater during the months from December to May than during the rainy months of June to November.
 Hence, the demand for the first semester of the calendar year is normally higher than that of the second semester.